-Course title & Credits Credit distribution Pre-requisite Code Lecture Practical/ Practice of the course (if any) Probability and Statistics 4 3 0 1 Class XII pass with Mathematics NIL
+Course title & Credit distributior criteria Pre-requisite of the course (if any) Code Lecture Practical/ Practice Probability and Statistics 4 3 0 1 Class XII pass with Mathematics NIL

 - Make the students familiar with the basic statistical concepts and tools which are needed to study situations involving uncertainty or randomness. - Render the students to several examples and exercises that blend their everyday experiences with their scientific interests to form the basis of data science.